 A prime example is that the feel of Venus may determine whether the day of a Taurus or Scorpio might go gloomy or happy, depending on how much energy the planet harbors, or in other words, how much dignity it has.

 Apart from these basic concepts, astrologers rely on a number of planets to ensure that the predictions and assumptions they make are as accurate as possible.
 This involves mapping the planets down to the most accurate degree so that everything connects perfectly.
 The planets that are under surveillance include the moon, the sun, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, and Pluto.
 It is to be noted that the sun and moon are categorically planets in astrological terms only, as it considers any and all celestial bodies to be planets.
 In such a case, moon astrology becomes a subject in itself.
-In addition to that, astrologers also keep tabs on the dwarf planets Ceres, Chiron, and Lilith, as well as the uncharted space that covers the lunar and planetary nodes.
+In addition to that, astrologers also keep tabs on the dwarf planets Ceres, Chiron, and Lilith, as well as the uncharted space that covers the planetary and lunar nodes.

 Exploring Astrology in 5 Easy Steps Infographics